wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organization.md

 This trust relationship allows any entity from any account under the `ou-staging` OU to assume it.
 If part of your application workflow involves assuming this role, and the account performing the role assumption is moved from `ou-staging` to `ou-production`, then the condition will no longer pass and the assume role call will begin failing.

 From a security standpoint, this policy also presents a risk because it delegates the enforcement of which entities can assume the role solely to a mutable property of their organization.
-Any change to the account structure, accidental or malicious, risks the unintended side effect of creating a new access path.
+Any change to the OU structure, accidental or malicious, risks the unintended side effect of creating a new access path.

 ### Condition Keys